IDSIA/sacred/docs/settings.rst

 Settings
 ========
-Here a brief list of all currently available options.
+Here is a brief list of all currently available options.

 * ``CAPTURE_MODE`` *(default: 'fd' (linux/osx) or 'sys' (windows))*